zicht/zss/docs/typography/text-transform.md

 # Text transform

-ZSS contains utility classes for setting text transformation properties.
+ZSS contains utility classes for setting values for the `text-transform` property.

 ## Source files